raghavdeivachilai/Data-app/readme.md

 7)Then go into data-app and run the angular app using `ng-serve`

-Login using your google account and you can see the data.
+Login using your google account and you can see the data.( To sign out, double click on the signout button)